Want to know how hypnosis is related to relaxation?

 And even when we’re a long way away from the supermarket, most of us could walk there if we had the time and inclination.
 We’d still get there… it would just take longer, and we might have to make more trips to acquire the same amount of groceries.

 You’re probably wondering why I’m talking about supermarkets.

 And if you guessed it’s a metaphor, you’d be right.

 You see, the skill in going into hypnosis mostly resides inside the hypnosis subject.
-The hypnotist’s role is to guide the subject into that state of hypnosis.
+The hypnotist’s role is not to force hypnosis onto anyone.
+Rather, our role as hypnotist is guiding the subject into hypnosis.

 Just as with every other skill that we learn, some people are very close to that and do not need much guidance.
 And some people are much further away.

 We don’t know how far someone is along the pathway to hypnosis until we hypnotize them for the first time.

 Unlike most of our other skills, we don’t really have any measure to tell us how far along the path to hypnosis a specific individual is, so the only way to find out is to hypnotize them and discover what happens.